Law enforcement in Canada: Ranks

 Canadian police ranks are largely consistent with those used by British and Commonwealth police services.
 Uniquely, Canadian police services use the title "staff" in place of "chief" for certain ranks, such as staff sergeant or staff inspector.
 Chief of Police is the title of the head of most Canadian police forces, except in British Columbia (where police executives are called Chief Constable or Chief Officer) and Quebec (where police executives are called Directors).
+In most provinces, police ranks and insignia are regulated by the solicitor general.
 The Royal Canadian Mounted Police and Ontario Provincial Police both use the title "Commissioner."
 Special constabularies typically use the same rank structure as police services, while civil law enforcement agencies usually use role-based rank titles, opting for ranks like "supervisor" instead of "sergeant."

 Equipment

 Weapons

 Frontline police officers in Canada are usually equipped with semi-automatic 9mm calibre handguns.
-Some special constables, most notably those employed by the Niagara Parks Police Service, federal park wardens, and conservation officers also carry handguns.
+Some special constables, most notably those employed by the Niagara Parks Police Service; federal park wardens; and conservation officers also carry handguns.
 Most police cruisers are equipped with carbine rifles and other long guns designed to fire less-lethal ammunition.
 Police officers and special constables are also usually equipped with collapsible batons and pepper spray.

 Police services have equipped officers with Tasers as early as 2001, but their use has been controversial.
 In one 2021 incident, a judge stayed all charges against a man who was repeatedly tasered by an Edmonton police officer after a brief foot chase, finding that the officer had tasered him "out of frustration" and violated their police force's Taser policies.
 In 2007, RCMP officers killed Robert Dziekański, a Polish citizen, with a Taser at the Vancouver International Airport.
 The incident prompted the Toronto Police Service and Royal Newfoundland Constabulary to put orders for Tasers on hold.
 (Both forces eventually acquired Tasers.)
 Taser deployments, and particularly their use against people experiencing mental health crises, continued to attract public scrutiny as of 2022.